 We launched our Olink Target product line at our inception in 2016, and it has been the pillar of our business to date.
-It utilizes qPCR readout on Fluidigm's Biomark HD system and, starting in the second half of 2021, we expect Olink's own Signature Q100 system.
-With Target we service the low- and midplex segment and address its need for more targeted discovery research at various levels of plex, often targeting certain specific disease areas.
+It utilizes qPCR readout on Fluidigm's Biomark HD system and, starting in 2021 we took the next step towards making our Target and Focus products more accessible with the start of our purpose-built qPCR-based detection system for PEA, Olink Signature Q100.
+With Target we service the low- and mid-plex segment and address its need for more targeted discovery research at various levels of plex, often targeting certain specific disease areas.
 We have, therefore, designed each of our 15 Target 96 products to be particularly relevant to specific disease areas.
 Historically, a customer would run anywhere from one to 13 products in parallel to cover up to 1,161 protein biomarker targets per sample in one experiment.
 We have one additional product specifically developed for mouse applications and the purpose built immuno-oncology product with overlapping protein biomarker targets.